Chart Color Schemes

 Employment conditions in Sunset demonstrate exceptional strength compared to most Australian markets

-Mining employment is notably concentrated, at 9.2 times the regional average.
-Conversely, construction shows lower representation at 4.7% versus the regional average of 10.1%.
-The area offers limited local employment opportunities.
-Over the year to September 2025, labour force levels decreased by 0.5%, with employment decreasing by 0.4%, keeping unemployment relatively stable.
-This contrasts with Rest of Qld, where employment rose by 1.7% and unemployment rose by 0.3 percentage points.
-State-level data to 25-Nov shows QLD employment contracted by 0.01%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest Sunset's employment should increase by 5.0% over five years and 11.8% over ten years, based on industry-specific projections.
+Mining had particularly high concentration with employment levels at 9.2 times the regional average.
+Conversely, construction showed lower representation at 4.7% versus the regional average of 10.1%.
+Limited local employment opportunities were indicated by the count of Census working population vs resident population.
+Over the 12 months to September 2025, labour force levels decreased by 0.5%, with employment decreasing by 0.3%, keeping unemployment relatively stable.
+This contrasted with Rest of Qld where employment rose by 1.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggested that Sunset's employment should increase by 5.0% over five years and 11.8% over ten years, based on industry-specific projections applied to Sunset's employment mix.

 Frequently Asked Questions - Employment